-The Riyad Al Jarei Fund (the "Fund") is a fund of funds managed through an agreement between Riyad Capital (the "Fund Manager") and the Fund's investors (the "Unitholders").
-The objective of the Fund is to invests in a range of funds aimed at long-term capital growth at high risk.
+Riyad Al Mutawazen Fund (the "Fund") is a fund of funds managed through an agreement between Riyad Capital (the "Fund Manager") and the Fund Investors (the "Unitholders").
+The objective of the Fund is to balancing medium- and long-term capital growth and protection in medium risk remained.

 In dealing with the Unitholders, the Fund Manager considers the Fund as an independent accounting unit.
-Accordingly, the Fund Manager prepares separate financial statements for the Fund.
+Accordingly, the Fund Manager prepares a separate financial statement for the Fund.

 The management of the Fund is the responsibility of the Fund Manager.
-However, in accordance with the Fund's agreement, the Fund Manager can delegate or assign its duties to one or more of the financial institutions in the Kingdom of Saudi Arabia and overseas.
+However, in accordance with the Fund's Agreement, the Fund Manager can delegate or assign its duties to one or more of the financial institutions in the Kingdom of Saudi Arabia and overseas.